Make your home more comfortable, durable, and safe — all while saving money and the planet.

 As we begin to develop good energy habits in our homes and communities, we can eliminate the need for more power plants and reduce dependence on foreign oil, leading to improved energy security.

 The EPA’s website notes that over 33 million homes in the United States were constructed before modern energy codes.
 These homes often lack insulation and have high levels of air infiltration.
-Working with professionals to fix some of these problems would lead to the creation of many “green sector” jobs, not just in auditing and construction, but for vendors selling greener appliances, building products, and materials.
+Working with professionals to fix some of these problems would lead to the creation of many jobs, not just in auditing and construction, but for vendors selling energy-efficient appliances, building products, and materials.

 Don’t hesitate to contact us at: